cyprieng/cyprien.io/src/content/blog/2025/kagi.md

 # Conclusion

 The price is pretty steep for a search engine.
-But I definitely encourage everybody to test it for a month to check if you find it valuable or not.
+But I definitely encourage everybody to test it for a month to see if you find it valuable or not.